Kiribati Entry Requirements

 Prohibited Items

-- Illegal drugs and narcotics - Kiribati has strict drug laws with severe penalties including imprisonment
+- Illegal drugs and narcotics - strict penalties including imprisonment

-- Pornographic materials - Strictly prohibited in accordance with local laws and customs
+- Pornographic materials - illegal in Kiribati

 Restricted Items